Monday, September 12, 2022

 “This entire world stinks.”
 Kneeling to her level, I cradled her face in my calloused hands.
 “Molly, look at me.
 What is it?”

-A surge raced down my spine as I jetted to my feet.
+I soared to my feet.
 “You didn’t go inside, did you?”

 “Uh-uh.
 I saw them through the window.”